-When faculty inventors and university administrators agree to use patents only for defensive purposes, and to allow general access to technology platforms and make them readily available for adoption, there is generally minimal institutional conflict of interest.
-But when an invention is used to seek financial gain by exploiting monopoly marketplace positions-as necessary as this may be at times-faculty inventors and administrators alike find themselves institutionally in a far more conflicted position.
-Then it may be beneficial for the university and the faculty inventor to use an external invention management agent to promote development of the underlying invention while simultaneously protecting continued use of the invention in ongoing research and education.
+When faculty inventors and university administrators agree to use patents only for defensive purposes and to allow general access to technology platforms and make them readily available for adoption, there is generally minimal institutional conflict of interest.
+But when an invention is used to seek financial gain by exploiting monopoly marketplace positions-as necessary as this may be at times-faculty inventors and administrators alike find themselves in a far more conflicted position.
+In these situations, it may be beneficial for the university and the faculty inventor to use an external invention-management agent to promote development of the underlying invention while simultaneously protecting continued use of the invention in ongoing research and education.

-Despite distinctions often drawn in university policy statements, inventions are a natural outgrowth of scholarly activities, and have enjoyed a symbiotic role in faculty research for over a century.
+Despite distinctions often drawn in university policy statements, inventions are a natural outgrowth of scholarly activities and have enjoyed a symbiotic role in faculty research for more than a century.
 As patent law has expanded what is patentable to include software, business methods, and biological materials, results of scholarly activity have become more exposed to ownership claims based on patents.
-The scholarly nature of university-based inventions does not simply disappear with the addition of a potential patent or other IP rights.
-A patent is simply a specialized way of transmitting knowledge to society, teaching a new invention to the world in exchange for limited rights to exclude others from practice, in order to promote investment, development, and exploitation of the invention.
-Thus patented inventions and other discoveries subject to IP protection should properly be viewed as extensions of scholarship subject to the principles of academic freedom and faculty rights, just as are copyrights in manuscripts prepared by faculty.
+The scholarly nature of university-based inventions does not disappear with the addition of a potential patent or other intellectual property rights.
+A patent is simply a specialized way of transmitting knowledge to society, of sharing a new invention with the world in exchange for limited rights to exclude others from practice in order to promote investment, development, and exploitation of the invention.
+Thus, patented inventions and other discoveries subject to intellectual property protection should properly be viewed as extensions of scholarship subject to the principles of academic freedom and faculty rights, just as are copyrights in manuscripts prepared by faculty members.
 Patents are regularly used in industry to exclude others from using inventions.
 But faculty members should often be focused instead on creating conditions that give the public access to inventions, regardless of the possibility that a monopoly position might attract more payment to the university for granting an exclusive license.
-It is a rare university-hosted invention that absolutely must enjoy a monopoly in order to attract investment necessary to be used and developed by those learning of the invention.
+It is a rare university-hosted invention that absolutely must enjoy a monopoly in order to attract the investment necessary to be used and developed.

 Commercial development of university knowledge to stimulate economic growth and bring public benefits is unquestionably good.
-But some administration practices associated with patenting and licensing operations may negatively affect economic growth as well as scholarship, the public interest, and the university's educational mission.2 These include narrow exclusive licensing, speculative reselling and relicensing of patent rights, assert licensing (in which an offer to license is preceded by a claim of possible infringement), trolling activities (in which litigation is considered the primary means to realize the value of a patent), and aggressive reach-through provisions (which claim an interest-ownership or license-in inventions and other developments made with the use of a licensed invention).
-Other activities associated with commercialization may be consistent with scholarship and academic norms, particularly when broad access to university inventions and research is protected through fair, reasonable, non-exclusive licensing, especially where practice of the invention does not require any product to be developed, as is the case with many inventions that are methods.
-In any case, it is important that the university or other licensing agent make an explicit dedication of rights for research and experimental practice.
+But some administrative practices associated with patenting and licensing operations may negatively affect economic growth as well as scholarship, the public interest, and the university's educational mission.
+These include narrow exclusive licensing, speculative reselling and relicensing of patent rights, "assert licensing" (in which an offer to license is preceded by a claim of possible infringement), trolling activities (in which litigation is considered the primary means to realize the value of a patent), and aggressive reach-through provisions (which claim an interest-ownership or license-in inventions and other developments made with the use of a licensed invention).
+Other activities associated with commercialization may be consistent with scholarship and academic norms, particularly when broad access to university inventions and research is protected through fair, reasonable, nonexclusive licensing and where practice of the invention does not require any product to be developed, as is the case with many inventions that are methods.
+The university or other licensing agent should make an explicit dedication of rights for research and experimental practice.
 Faculty investigators and inventors must have a strong voice in decisions involving patent management.
-A university administration and its faculty collectively also have an obligation to ensure that both institutional and individual interests in using patents to seek financial and logistic advantages are conducted within the context of (and remain subordinate to) the university's broader scholarly and public research missions.
+A university administration and its faculty collectively also have an obligation to ensure that both institutional and individual interests in using patents to seek financial and logistic advantages are pursued within the context of (and remain subordinate to) the university's broader scholarly and public research missions.